SamirGhias/Doodle-Jump-in-Assembly/README.md

-# How to Setup and Run Mars Simulator
+# How to Setup and Play on Mars Simulator

 - Download and install Mars Simulator: https://courses.missouristate.edu/kenvollmar/mars/download.htm
 - run the .Jar file with a JDK installed and open the doodlejump.s file above.